 7. Keep Matches Out of Reach of Children

-Keep matches and lighters in a high place, out of reach of children.
-Likewise, do not allow children to play with gas-powered burners or other dangerous items.
+Keep matches, lighters, and other sources of ignition in a high place, out of reach of children.
+Do not allow children to play with matches or lighters and teach them about fire safety.
+Likewise, do not allow children to play with gas-powered burners or other flammable items.

 8. Check Electrical Cords